AubinABADIE/LearnTogether/README.md

 If you create a user with the administrator or super administrator account you can connect to this new account  but you have to click on the *first connection* button to configure the user's password.
 Finally, you are redirected to the connection page and you can enter your login and password to connect.
 For some reason, the WI-FI network *eduroam* blocks the connection to the database (and Azure in general).
 Please connect to another WI-FI if possible, or a VPN to bypass this limitation.

+# Launch tests
+To launch tests, type `java test.UserServicesTest` in a terminal.

 # Protocol